TopClips/Discord-LastJoined/README.md

 6 - Run The Discord Bot

 ## 🕰 24/7 HOSTING
-Copy the link of the webpage and paste it into Uptime Robot to keep the bot running 24/7
+Copy the link of the webpage loaded and paste it into an uptime moniter to keep the bot running 24/7.

 ## 📝 [Support Server](https://discord.gg/Nb4QGk8EgW)